Online Nursing School Q&A

 Do online schools offer scholarships and financial aid?

 Students enrolled in online degree programs are often eligible for the same types of scholarships and financial aid as students enrolled in traditional programs.
+You’ll be eligible for federal financial aid as long as you apply to an accredited online program or school.
+This ensures your program has been vetted by professionals and agencies who attest to its quality.

 What are the prerequisites for an online nursing degree?